stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Files in an existing bucket are not replicated automatically.
 All subsequent updated files will be replicated automatically
 * You cannot replicate to multiple buckets or use daisy chaining
 * Delete markers are replicated
-* Deleteing individual versions or delete markers will not be replicated
+* Deleting individual versions or delete markers will not be replicated
 * Understand what Cross Region Replication is at a high level

 ### S3 - Lifecycle Management Lab